jeffswt/unprettysoup/README.md

 ## Quick Start

-Here’s an HTML document I’ll be using as an example throughout this document.
+Here's an HTML document I'll be using as an example throughout this document.

 ```HTML
 <html><head><title>The Juruo's story</title></head>